 - 3 Tablespoons softened butter

-- 1½ cups confectioner's sugar
+- 1 1/2 cups confectioner's sugar

 - 1 teaspoon vanilla

 - In the bowl of an electric mixer, beat together the eggs, sugar, and cinnamon until sugar is well incorporated and the mixture is smooth.
 Add the pumpkin, baking soda, and flour and beat until smooth.
 Pour the mixture onto the parchment lined pan.
 Bake for 15 minutes or until the cake springs back when touched.
-Allow the cake to cool completely before removing from pan.

-- In the meantime, give your mixer bowl a quick wash, then add the ream cheese and butter to the bowl.
+- In the meantime, give your mixer bowl a quick wash, then add the cream cheese and butter to the bowl.
 Beat on high until the mixture is smooth.
 Add the powdered sugar and vanilla and beat, slowly raising the speed as the powdered sugar is incorporated.
 Beat for a good minute or two on high.